french-tries/deskpi/Readme.md

-﻿# immutable-ssd
+﻿# deskpi

-An experiment on using only immutable objects while creating a seven segments display driver, including support for multiplexed digits and scrolling values.
+A desktop (the physical kind) multifunction thing using a Raspberry Pi.

-Works until around 6 digits, where some flickering start to appear.
+More to follow.